Joe West (umpire): 2002–2021

 On August 9, 2017, West was suspended for three games after making inappropriate comments about Adrián Beltré.
-Beltre defended West, stating that he though the suspension was unnecessary and that West had made the comments in jest.
+Beltre defended West, stating that he thought the suspension was unnecessary and that West had made the comments in jest.

-In the bottom of the first inning of Game 4 of the 2018 ALCS, a deep drive and potential two-run homer to right field by Houston's José Altuve, which Boston's Mookie Betts nearly caught with a leaping grab at the wall, was ruled by West to be an out due to fan interference.
+In the bottom of the first inning of Game 4 of the 2018 ALCS, a deep drive and potential two-run homer to right field by Houston's Jose Altuve, which Boston's Mookie Betts nearly caught with a leaping grab at the wall, was ruled by West to be an out due to fan interference.
 West, the crew chief for the series, made the call from his right field position; the call stood after review by video replay.
 The call was widely discussed in coverage of the game and on social media such as Twitter.

 On August 14, 2019, West umpired his 5,164th Major League Baseball game to move past Bruce Froemming for the second-most number of major league games officiated.
 Only Bill Klem, who umpired from 1905 to 1941, had called more games than West.

 On October 22, 2019, West filed a defamation lawsuit in New York against Paul Lo Duca and Action Network over comments that the former New York Mets catcher made on a podcast in April 2019.
 On the podcast, Lo Duca recalled his teammate Billy Wagner telling him in 2006–2007, "Joe loves antique cars so every time he comes into town I lend him my '57 Chevy so he can drive it around so then he opens up the strike zone for me."
 In the complaint, West denied this and said he suffered unspecified damages as a result of Lo Duca's comments.
 West was later awarded $500,000 in damages.

 On July 30, 2020, while umpiring the Washington Nationals–Toronto Blue Jays game, West was hit on the side of the head when Bo Bichette lost his bat.
 He left the game in the bottom of the first inning but returned in the top of the third as the third base umpire.